HarshaCDI/HackTech_Reiyonna_Stephen/README.md

 ## Why using this tracking toolbox?

 Everything is designed with simplicity and flexibility in mind.
 We don't hyperfocus on results on a single dataset, we prioritize real-world results.
+The proposal here is to create an AI model that seeks to work out vehicle detection, tracking and speed estimation.
+The model trains on the SUNY Albany UA-DETRAC dataset focusing of detection rates and precision in vehicle speed predictions.
+The dataset consists of 10 hours of videos captured at 24 different locations at 25fps (24-bit colour 960x540 rez).
+1. DETRAC-train: 83,791 frames; 577,899 bounding boxes)
+2. DETRAC-test: 56,340 frames; 632,270 bounding boxes)

 ## Installation